LucasBehrendt/gamers-ground/README.md

   - As a Site Admin I can manage and respond to inquiries so that I can communicate with customers. *

-* Added late in the project since time permitted it, and a simple contact system was implemented.
+\* Added late in the project since time permitted it, and a simple contact system was implemented.

 ## Scope

 The scope of the project was determined by prioritizing to get a Minimum Viable Product deployed, and if time permits, add on additional features.
 A basic MoSCoW method was implemented on user stories where each user story received a label defining it as either 'Must Have', 'Should Have' or 'Could Have'.
 They were broken up into epics to gain better project overview and help plan the development process.
 Both tasks and acceptance criteria were given to each user story to assure that the intended feature was implemented correctly.
-For further details of tasks and acceptance criteria, and a list of all user stories, see this projects [GitHub Issues Tab](https://github.com/LucasBehrendt/gamers-ground/issues) In general, the higher priority user stories were implemented earlier.
+For further details of tasks and acceptance criteria, and a list of all user stories, see this project's [GitHub Issues Tab](https://github.com/LucasBehrendt/gamers-ground/issues) In general, the higher priority user stories were implemented earlier.

 ### Core features